chef-boneyard/chef-rfc/attributes-next.md

 Before the node.save the chef-client will walk the node object and warn on any automatic attribute which also have default, normal or override attributes set and are being merged.

+## Deprecation of role_default overriding env_default

+Before the node.save the chef-client will walk the node object and warn on any env_default attribute which also has a role_default attribute set and are being merged.

 ## Deprecate Access to Automatic Attributes to the Node Object